Alice Hamilton: Education

 In 1893–94, after graduation from medical school, Hamilton completed internships at the Northwestern Hospital for Women and Children in Minneapolis and at the New England Hospital for Women and Children in Roxbury, a suburban neighborhood of Boston, Massachusetts, to gain some clinical experience.
 Hamilton had already decided that she was not interested in establishing a medical practice and returned to the University of Michigan in February 1895 to study bacteriology as a resident graduate and lab assistant of Frederick George Novy.
 She also began to develop an interest in public health.

 In the fall of 1895, Alice and her older sister, Edith, traveled to Germany.
-Alice planned to study bacteriology and pathology at the advice of her professors at Michigan, while Edith intended to study the classics and attend lectures.
+Alice planned to study bacteriology and pathology at the advice of her professors at the University of Michigan, while Edith intended to study the classics and attend lectures.
 The Hamilton sisters faced some opposition to their efforts to study abroad.
-Although Alice was welcomed in Frankfurt, her requests to study in Berlin were rejected and she experienced some prejudice against women when the two sisters studied at universities in Munich and Leipzig.
+Although Alice was welcomed at the University of Frankfurt am Main, her requests to study at the Friedrich Wilhelm University of Berlin were rejected and she experienced some prejudice against women when the two sisters studied at the Ludwig-Maximilians-Universität München and Leipzig University.

 When Alice returned to the United States in September 1896, she continued postgraduate studies for a year at the Johns Hopkins University Medical School.
 There she worked with Simon Flexner on pathological anatomy.
 She also had the opportunity to learn from William H. Welch and William Osler.